brunswyck/cere/README.md

 I use [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/), install it with: `sudo apt-get install virtualenvwrapper` to make using python environments easier

-0. create your own ansible folder or use the default `~/.ansible` directory
+0. create your own ansible folder with its own ansible.cfg copy or use the default `~/.ansible` directory
 1. use of python environment

   create env: `mkvirtualenv validators` move into env: `workon validators` exit env: `deactivate`

 2. install [ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

    ```bash